PM to discuss violence against women with Met chief amid fury at force | Press and Journal

 And Martin Hewitt, chairman of the National Police Chiefs’ Council, said he would bring together police chiefs on Monday to discuss “what more we can do to better protect women”.

-It comes as landmark legislation comes before the Commons that will give police greater powers to crack down on disruptive protests.

-Labour has said it will vote against the Police, Crime, Sentencing and Courts Bill because it contains “poorly thought-out measures to impose disproportionate controls on free expression”.

-In a video obtained by the PA news agency of Saturday’s vigil, a woman could be seen being shoved forcefully in the back by two officers after being lifted from her knees.
+In one video obtained by the PA news agency of Saturday’s vigil, a woman could be seen being shoved forcefully in the back by two officers after being lifted from her knees.

 The woman, who has not yet been identified, then tries to bend down near the officers and is shoved back again.
 She can be heard shouting that she is trying to retrieve her glasses.